1987 World Series: Game 7

 The sixth inning proved to be controversial.
 In the top of the sixth, Tom Herr had hit a single with one out.
 With Jim Lindeman at bat, the third missed call of the game would occur.
 On a 3-2 count, Herr would get caught in a rundown and Lombardozzi ran him back to first where Kent Hrbek was standing off the bag near the basepath.
 Lombardozzi tossed the ball towards Hrbek and the ball sailed past him but into the glove of Viola behind the bag.
 Viola had come over to take part in the rundown.
 Herr was hindered by Hrbek returning to the bag, but clearly reached the bag safely before Viola tagged him.
 However, first base umpire Lee Weyer called Herr out.
-Weyer's view was blocked by Kent Hrbek and, according to the broadcast crew, Viola made the tag late and Hrbek should have been called for interference.
+Weyer's view was blocked by Kent Hrbek and, according to the broadcast crew, Viola made the tag late and Hrbek should have been called for obstruction.
 Had this been called, Herr would have been safe, awarded second base, and the Cardinals would have had a runner at second with one out.
-It was the third missed call of the game for the normally highly regarded Weyer—often considered one of the best umpires in baseball.
-The next pitch, Lindeman flied out to right field to end the 6th inning.
+It was the third missed call of the game for the normally highly regarded Weyer—often considered one of the best umpires in baseball—-and the fourth of the game total with Phillips’ missed call on Baylor in the 2nd.
+Two of the four missed calls had direct effects on the score, but they cancelled each other out, as one cost the Twins a run while another led to their scoring a gift run in the 5th.
+The Herr call did not directly affect the score because on the next pitch, Lindeman flied out to right field to end the 6th inning and Viola also retired the first batter of the following inning.
 The Twins then took the lead in the bottom of the inning, off Danny Cox, who had relieved Magrane the previous inning.
 Cox walked Brunansky and Hrbek to lead off, and was replaced by Todd Worrell.
 As Cox was leaving, he got into an argument with home plate umpire Dave Phillips and was ejected as he was leaving the field.
 As of 2020, Cox is the last non-manager to be ejected from a World Series game.
 After retiring the first batter he faced, Worrell walked pinch-hitter Roy Smalley and struck out Dan Gladden for the second out.
 The next batter, Gagne, reached first on an infield hit as Brunansky scored the go-ahead run.

 The Twins' final run came in the eighth on an RBI double by Dan Gladden off Worrell, who stayed in the rest of the game for the Cardinals.
 Jeff Reardon retired the side in the ninth to give Minnesota their first World Series victory.